 Now I’ve spent a lot of time talking about the movie Pinocchio without actually talking about Pinocchio himself.
 As I mentioned, the character comes to us fully formed as one of the best depictions of a young boy that I have ever seen in any film medium.
 From the moment he stretches when coming to life until his final dance with Geppeto he is infused with a spark of life that instantly makes you root for him all the way through.
 And unlike most depictions of childhood, he is not just a one-dimensional portrayal of cuteness, but he is a complicated character with often conflicting emotions and motivations.
 He is mischievous but innocent, good-natured but easily strayed, and equally strong and vulnerable.
 His complexity makes it not just captivating to root for him, but truly helps infuse this simple morality tale with the tension that it needs.

-This is because every temptation is real, every twist and turn is a moment you can never be too sure how he will act.
+This is because every temptation is real, every twist and turn is a moment where you can never be too sure how he will act.
 His quest to becoming a real boy by being truthful, brave, and unselfish is compelling simply because it is not easily apparent that Pinocchio and Jiminy will be able to get him there.
 And that it finally takes him sacrificing his own safety for the ones that he loves to finally grasp what being truthful, brave, and unselfish is makes his final transformation all the more sweet and the revelation all the more profound.

 The fact is that I could spend a thousand more words describing all the many ways that this movie is close to perfect as a work of art.
 I still have only briefly mentioned the underwater scenes with Monstro which is arguably the most unbelievable sequence of animation out there.
 I’ve made no mention of Pleasure Island and the true terror of that entire scene.
 I’ve also failed to mention the dance scene in Stromboli’s show.
 Outside of “When You Wish Upon a Star” I’ve barely skimmed the surface of how great the score of this movie is.
 Every facet of the movie is just another chance to talk about the movie’s excellence.
 It just seems that after climbing the mountaintop with Snow White Walt Disney and his crew decided to shoot for the stars with Pinocchio.
 And they so very nearly did.